magace/ChatGPT-BOT/README.md

 A simple way to send and receive requests from chat gpt.

 TODO:  Report username that ask questions back to discord.
 Clean up discord hook.
 Fix estimated cost.
 It's calculating too high.
+Find a asian to test the unicode for chinese lettering.

 Here are some pictures of it in use...